Follow TV Tropes

 What began as a simple gag-a-day comic quickly developed into a much more complex story about betrayal, identity and planets-spanning conflicts that defies easy categorization.
 Described by the author as both comedy and horror, the story of Scoob and Shag could perhaps best be understood as classic cartoons meets JoJo's Bizarre Adventure.

-Updates are currently weekly.
-The creator also has a tumblr where they post comics and answer questions, which can be found here.
+Updates used to be weekly, but the comic is currently in a state of limbo between hiatus and getting the occasional new update.
+The creator also has a tumblr where they have previously posted comics and answered questions, which can be found here.

 For works with similar premises, see Tails Gets Trolled, Weapon Brown and Breakfast of the Gods.